microsoft/restler-fuzzer/docs/user-guide/Authentication.md

 Note: in the above example, there are two different applications.
 This is only required by the 'namespace' checker (off by default).
 This checker is used to detect unauthorized access by one user/app to the data of another user/app.
 To have this checker work as intended to find bugs, you should specify two users that do not have access to each other's private resources (for example, two different accounts with private data to each).​

+**Token Refresh Interval**

+All token-based authentication mechanisms require the user to provide "token_refresh_interval" an interval in seconds after which RESTler will attempt to refresh the token by executing the specified token authentication mechanism.

 **Token values in logs**